-We have incurred operating losses in one of the last five years and three of the last ten years.
+We have incurred operating losses in four of the last ten years.
 We operate in a cyclical industry.
 We will continue to examine our level of operating expense based upon our projected revenues.
-Any planned increases in operating expenses may result in losses in future periods if projected revenues are not achieved.
+Any planned increases in operating expenses may result in losses in future periods if projected revenues are not achieved or the investment level required is too large.
 As a result, we may need to generate greater revenues than we have recently in order to maintain profitability.
 However, we cannot provide assurance that our revenues will continue to increase and our business strategies may not be successful, resulting in future losses.